Kevin Richardson (musician): Backstreet Boys

 In March 1993, Richardson was going to auditions at MGM Studios when a friend told him about "Three guys who sang a capella all the time."
 Around the same time, he was working at a convention as an atmosphere dancer when he met a woman named Lisa Fischetti, whose husband was Lou Pearlman's right-hand man for 12 years.
 After seeing an ad about the vocal group, called the Backstreet Boys, he went to check them out, auditioned, and joined the group.
-However, after joining, the group was still looking for one more member, so Richardson called Brian Littrell, who is Richardson's first cousin (Littrell's father and Richardson's mother are siblings), to ask him to audition for the group.
+However, after joining, the group was still looking for one more member, so Richardson called Brian Littrell, who is Richardson's first cousin (Littrell's father and Richardson's mother are siblings), to ask him to audition.
 Littrell was immediately accepted, and the next day, he joined the group.

-Richardson is the oldest member and is often known as the big brother of the group.
+Richardson is the oldest member and is often known as the group's big brother.
 In November 1999, he was named "People Magazine" 's Sexiest Pop Star, and the band signed a new $60 million deal with Jive Records.
 Richardson was a part of the group until June 2006, when he announced his departure from the group to pursue other projects and to start a family and "move on with the next chapter of [his] life."
 He recorded five albums with the group in 13 years.
 On June 23, 2006, he issued the following statement on the band's official website: